J.P. Morgan vs charles schwab

 J.P.
 Morgan Investing:

 J.P.
-Morgan Investing uses the same website as Chase Bank.
-Brokerage accounts appear in a separate section of the site.
+Morgan Investing operates through the same website used by Chase Bank customers.
+Brokerage accounts are shown in their own separate area.

-The investing tools are fairly basic.
-Charting has several limits.
-Charts cannot fill the full width of the screen, and they cannot be expanded vertically.
+The investment tools are fairly basic.
+For example, charting has several drawbacks.
+A chart cannot be stretched across the full width of the computer screen, and it also cannot be expanded vertically.

-The order ticket for self-directed accounts supports only four order types: market, limit, stop, and stop limit.
+The order ticket for self-directed accounts has only four order types: market, limit, stop, and stop limit.

 Schwab: